 As one might expect, the zoo has a menagerie of animals.
 Gaze in wonder at the Iberian lynx, get a glimpse of a rhinoceros iguana and hear a macaw talk, all in a few hours.
 There are two major tours: a two-hour ride past the major exhibits, or a five-hour trail that passes every exhibit in the park.
 You could stop by the restaurant for lunch, laze around in the picnic area and take a ride on some ponies or on an electric train.

 Grab some souvenirs at the gift shop or stop by the aquarium and watch a dolphin show.
-Regardless of how you choose to spend your day, the Barcelona Zoo is sure to provide tons of fun for the whole family.
-The Barcelona Zoo is opens every day of the year at 10 a.m.
+Regardless of how you choose to spend your day, the Barcelona Zoo is among the best places to visit in Barcelona and is sure to provide tons of fun for the whole family.
+The Barcelona Zoo is open every day of the year at 10 a.m.
 Admission is €19 for adults and €11.40 for kids 3-12 years old.

 La Boquería (Mercat San Josep)

 For the ultimate farmer’s market experience, visit La Boquería, a sprawling market located right off Las Ramblas.
 The market first sprung up in the 13th century and was regarded as an offshoot of another local market until the 1800s.
 In 1835, La Boquería received official recognition and was designated a new building.
 It now houses more than 45 different market stalls offering a wide variety of food, including baked goods, meats, desserts, cheeses, seafood, organic products, and vegetables.